 - 501(c)(3): If the provider is not a governmental entity, the provider must be a federally tax exempt, non-profit agency legally authorized to operate in the State of Illinois with a Not-for-Profit Corporation Charter from the Illinois Secretary of State and verification from the Internal Revenue Service of exemption from federal income tax liability under the applicable Section 501(c)(3) or 501(c)(4) of the Internal Revenue Code.
 Each provider must submit documentation of not-for-profit status and their 501(c)(3) status.
 Each provider must certify that it complies with all provisions of the Federal Internal Revenue Code, the Illinois Revenue Act, and all rules promulgated thereunder, including withholding provisions and timely deposits of employee taxes and unemployment insurance taxes.
 Also, an annual report must be on file with the Secretary of State that the provider is a not-for-profit provider.
 This report will be sent, by the Secretary of State, to each provider's registered agent 45 to 60 days in advance of the date of the provider's incorporation.
 A provider can contact the Secretary of State Office/Annual Report Section at (217) 782-6961 with any questions or conflict resolutions.

-- Participant Files: Each Emergency and Transitional Housing - E&TH (formerly known as Emergency Food and Shelter - EF&S) provider is required at a minimum to keep participant files with regard to supportive services, case management, participant intake forms, assessment forms, participant outcomes, life skills data and other information involving the participants for a five year period.
+- Participant Files: Each Homeless Prevention provider is required, at a minimum, to keep participant files with regard to rental/mortgage assistance, utility assistance, security deposits, supportive services, case management, participant intake forms, assessment forms, participant outcomes/follow-up, life skills data and other information involving the participants for a five-year period.

 - Contract Procedures and Approvals: Providers to be awarded funding will be notified, in writing, of annual contract award submittal dates and procedures for contracting.